NikolajCS/Network-Security-Groups/README.md

 ![image](https://github.com/user-attachments/assets/b3f3509f-057b-4ec4-9424-55b103d75411)

 This concludes the tutorial.
 You’ve now observed traffic from common protocols and experimented with blocking traffic using Network Security Groups.
 It’s a great way to get a feel for how networking works in Azure and how tools like Wireshark can help you see what’s going on behind the scenes.
-I hope you learned something valuable!
+I hope you learned something new!